dwdas9/home/articles/Misc/InstallPythonPysparkSparkWin/JavaPythonSparkPysparkInstall.md

     ![Alt text](image-2.png)

-  - A successful setup should culminate in a Setup Success message.
+  - A successful setup should show up in a Setup Success message.

     ![Alt text](image-3.png)